smellypotato/chelsea-class/README.md

 8. Estimate the time to complete the questions when you merge
 9. Don't worry if you can't complete all questions - uncompleted questions will be moved to the next week

+For reactjs exercise, please see README.md in corresponding folder

 ## Testing Your Solutions

 ### Automated Testing System